RC-3222/task-78567454/README.md

  ┃ ┗ 📜index.scss                   # Main styling file which acts as an entry point
  ┣ 📂js
  ┃ ┣ 📂interface
- ┃ ┃ ┣ 📜operators.js               # Contains initialization logic for operators on calculator's keypad.
+ ┃ ┃ ┣ 📜keypad.js                  # Contains UI logic for operators and numbers on calculator's keypad.
- ┃ ┃ ┣ 📜numbers.js                 # Same as with the file above, but this time for numbers.
  ┃ ┃ ┣ 📜switch-theme.js            # Contains logic for switching themes.
  ┃ ┃ ┣ 📜output.js                  # Contains output getter.
  ┃ ┃ ┗ 📜index.js                   # An index file to simplify imports.